Visal9/aws-bootcamp-cruddur-2023/journal/week0.md

 ##  Create an Admin User
-Using Root user for doing work load is not recommended we should not use our root user to do our work load.
-For that we must create administrator user for do our workload and enable MFA so it will add additional security layer.
-I created an user with administrator privileges.
+Use Root user for doing work load is not recommended we should not use our root user to do our work load for that we must create user with `Adminitrator` access.
+I enable MFA so it will add additional security layer.

 ![admin-user](images/adminitrator-user-aws.png)